 - I set a timer and waiting for the one hour time to elapse.
 During this time, I did walk around just a bit but the peel liquid and plastic sock made walking around seem cumbersome, and I felt like I might slip.

 - I then washed the peel off my feet and forgot about it.
 I didn't feel any difference in the skin of my feet.
 My husband noticed that my feet did feel soft directly after this treatment.

 - 5 days later I began to see some slight peeling, and the rough skin on my feet started to look dryer.
 My children took an interest in what to them was a science experiment.
 They liked watching the progression.

-- 7 days later peeling really began, this was weird and fun, the skin was peeling off in bits and it was also temping to pull of the sections of skin with my fingers but the directions say to allow peeling to occur naturally, only remove skin that is already seperated.
+- 7 days later peeling really began, and this was weird and fun as the skin was peeling off in bits, and it was also tempting to pull off the sections of skin with my fingers, but the directions say to allow peeling to occur naturally, only remove skin that is already separated.
 Taking a bath or soaking the feet helped the dead skin to come off more easily.